 More than once, though, I’ve received a verbal pat on the head for asking for the bill in Italian.
 Which is fine: I’ll take literally any reinforcement I can get.

 Food and agoraphobia

 I’ve never told anyone this before, but I actually get slightly anxious going into a shop or a bar or a restaurant I’ve never been to before.
 I often have to wander around for ages before finding somewhere where I’m prepared to go in and eat.
 (It’s even a thing at home, but then I have Calvin with me; given the choice, I’ll always go to somewhere familiar.)

 It’s ridiculous, obviously.
 I’ve found lots of places to eat here; even the least expensive places have fantastic hearty food.
 The one time I screwed up the courage to go to a classy-looking restaurant and order from the specials menu, I ended up with a massive plate of gnocchi with gorgonzola and walnuts, which was like eating a giant tub of rancid wallpaper paste.
 I won’t be doing that again.

 Naples is kind of horrible, isn’t it?
 I only spent one day there, last Saturday.
-It’s glamorous, but filthy and run down and vaguely threatening.
-I wanted to visit the Archaelogical Museum, which was okay — full of things looted from Pompeii and Herculaneum.
+It’s glamorous, but filthy and rundown and vaguely threatening.
+I wanted to visit the Archaeological Museum, which was okay — full of things looted from Pompeii and Herculaneum.

 The highlight was the Secret Room, to which children under 14 are admitted at their own risk.
 It’s full of Roman erotica — frescoes of scenes from mythology, phalluses, tiny bronze dicks, and ridiculously obscene sculptures.
 Here’s the highlight: